eremedia/Google-Analyticator/readme.txt

 = 6.1.1 =
 * Corrects issues related to selecting users roles to exclude from tracking and seeing the dashboard widget.
+* Cleans up the display of user role names for WordPress versions below WordPress 3.0.

 = 6.1 =
 * Prepares Google Analyticator for WordPress 3.0 compatibility.